-In practical terms, crisis situations - and especially massive, global crises such as the covid-19 pandemic - may conceivably give rise to numerous forms of claims based on protections regarding discrimination (including most-favoured-nation or national treatment obligations), expropriation or fair and equitable treatment.

-Claims made in this context must factor in a number of key considerations.
+In practical terms, crisis situations - and especially massive, global crises like the covid-19 pandemic currently under course - may conceivably give rise to numerous forms of claims based on protections regarding discrimination (including most favoured nation or national treatment obligations), expropriation or fair and equitable treatment, but claims made in this context need to factor in a number of key considerations, as follows:

 - In cases of severe, widespread crisis, tribunals will probably feel disinclined to exempt a single investor from the consequences of general problems, especially if any comparable activity in the investor's state of nationality or elsewhere would be affected in similar terms to the actual investment in the actual host state. - States will generally be granted a larger margin of appreciation the larger and the more unexpected the general crisis situation.
-In this context, any argument of 'legitimate expectations' even if accepted conceptually by the sitting tribunal will require an investor to prove that it really and validly expected the host state's regulation not to react to the impending crisis, which may be a rather difficult proposition. - States are not generally able to dispense with the application of investment treaties, meaning that the response to the covid-19 pandemic or other crises, however grave, cannot involve discriminating against foreign investors, failing to grant them fair and equitable treatment or expropriating their assets without compensation.
-Similarly, a state's failure to adequately respond to the pandemic could lead to claims of violating basic treaty protections.
-As is often the case, a crisis can be a chance to advance unrelated initiatives, and resulting state action is not excused merely because a crisis has caused a regulatory response. - Especially where there is no doubt that the crisis itself was not part of the measures challenged by the claimant-investor, the value of any affected investment will suffer or possibly even vanish for causes unrelated to or more pervading than any challenged state measures, which might result in meagre or negative damages, even if the claimant prevails over any objections to jurisdiction or any defences on the merits of its case, which may make the prospects of litigating an international law dispute for years unattractive.
+In this context, any argument of 'legitimate expectations' even if accepted conceptually by the sitting tribunal will require an investor to prove that it really and validly expected that the host state's regulation not react to the impending crisis, which may be a rather difficult proposition. - At the same time, states are not generally able to dispense with the application of investment treaties, meaning that the response to covid-19 or other crises, however grave, cannot involve discriminating against foreign investors, failing to grant fair and equitable treatment to them or expropriate their assets without compensation.

+Similarly, a state's failure to adequately respond to covid-19 could lead to claims of violating basic treaty protections.
+As is often the case, a crisis can be a chance to advance unrelated initiatives, and resulting state action is not excused merely because a crisis has caused a regulatory response.

+Especially where there is no doubt that the crisis itself was not part of the measures challenged by the claimant-investor, the value of any affected investment will suffer or possibly even vanish - for causes unrelated to or more pervading than any challenged state measures, which might result in meagre or negative damages even if the claimant prevails over any objections to jurisdiction or any defences on the merits of its case, which may make the prospects of litigating an international law dispute for years unattractive.

-As a result of those considerations, it is not uncommon that many disputes relating to measures adopted in times of serious crisis are settled early on.
-By way of example, over 40 per cent of the wide array of investment cases brought against Argentina in connection with its 2001 crisis were eventually settled before an award was issued, with no cash payment being involved.
+As a result of these considerations, it is not uncommon that many disputes relating to measures adopted in times in serious crisis are settled early on.
+By way of example, over 40 per cent of the wide array of investment cases brought against Argentina in connection with its 2001 crisis were eventually settled before an award was issued with no cash payment being involved.

 In relation to private disputes, the precise impact of the crisis and of any state action adopted in response and affecting the contract at issue can have a definitive effect on the prospects or the outcome of a dispute.
-Some issues to consider include the following.
+Some issues to consider include the following: